pyconca/2019-cfp/README.md

 ## Development Notes

 - Yak-Bak uses [pip-tools](https://github.com/jazzband/pip-tools) to manage
   the `requirements.txt` from `install_requires` in setup.py.
-Install
-  pip-tools with `pip install pip-tools`.

-    To add or update dependencies, edit `setup.py` then run `pip-compile --upgrade-package name-of-package` to update `requirements.txt` with
-    just that package, plus its dependencies.
+  To update dependencies, run `tox -e freeze`.
+To add a new package, run `tox -e freeze -- --upgrade-package name-of-package`; this will update `requirements.txt` with just that package and its dependencies.
 You will have to re-run `pip install -r requirements.txt` after doing so to install or update the packages.

 ## Social Auth